2025 COMMUNITY GOALS

 County Commissioner Marihelen Wheeler said the board is committed to taking legal action if the permit is approved.
 If it is approved but appealed, the permit will go before the Alachua City Commission.

-Because of Senate Bill 784, adopted by Alachua in June, city staff, like Valladares, have the final say on approving land developments like Tara instead of requiring a vote from the commission.
+Because of Senate Bill 784, which took effect this year, city staff, like interim City Manager Rodolfo Valladares, have the final say on approving land developments such as Tara, rather than requiring a vote from the commission.

 The following timeline includes 18 months of events involving the Alachua Tara developments and the people linked to them in order to paint a picture of who has seen the project through, and how, ahead of the Nov.
 18 hearing.